nabiharaza/CoffeeRun/README.md

 - Users cannot be added/removed once the group is created.
 - Searching capability is not available for groups
 - Error handling is limited.
+- Pagination is not supported for api calls.